MartinEvandt/openc2-ap-er/oc2edr.md

     * SHOULD respond with 'Target type not supported' in the status text
     * MAY respond with the 500 status code

-#### 2.3.4.1 Allow device
+#### 2.3.5.2 Allow device
 Removes a device from containment.

-OpenC2 Consumers that receive a 'allow device' Command:
+OpenC2 Consumers that receive a 'allow device' Command.
+Can be treated as the mathematical complement to the 'contain device' Command.
 * but cannot access the device specified in the device Target
     * MUST respond with status code 500
     * SHOULD respond with "Cannot access device" in the status text

-#### 2.3.4.2 Allow file
+#### 2.3.5.3 Allow file
-Removes execution prevention from a file or takes a file out of quarantine.
+Either allows a file matching a certain hash to be written to an Endpoint, or takes a file out of quarantine, depending on which field of the file Target is populated.

+OpenC2 Producers that send 'contain file' Commands:
+* MUST only populate a single property of the file Target.

 OpenC2 Consumers that receive a 'allow file' Command:

+* and the 'path' property of the file Target is populated
+    * SHOULD treat the Command as the mathematical complement to the 'contain file' Command.
+* and the 'hashes' property of the file Target is populated
+    * SHOULD treat the Command as the mathematical complement to the 'deny file' Command.
-* but cannot access the file specified in the file Target
+* and the 'name' property of the file Target is populated
+    * SHOULD treat the Command as the mathematical complement to the 'deny file' Command.
+* but more than one property is populated at a time
-    * MUST respond with status code 500
+    * MUST respond with status code 400
-    * SHOULD respond with "Cannot access file" in the status text
+    * SHOULD respond with "path and hashes cannot be populated at the same time" in the status text

-#### 2.3.4.3 Allow ipv4_net
+#### 2.3.5.4 Allow ipv4_net
-Allows an endpoint to connect to an IPv4 address.
+Allows an Endpoint to connect to an IPv4 address.
+Can be treated as the mathematical complement to the 'deny ipv4_net' Command.

 OpenC2 Consumers that receive a 'allow ipv4_net' Command: